deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 ### Code-Along: Our Second Component

-Let's work together to add a second component, MasterSword, to our fledgling app from earlier.
-The Angular CLI makes this a breeze.
+Let's work together to add a second component, `MasterSword`, to our fledgling app from earlier.
+The Angular CLI makes this easy.

-In your terminal in the root of this application directory, type:
+In your terminal, in the root of this application directory, type:

 ```bash
 ng g c master-sword